Monkeylordz/TheRoRMod/README.md

 # The Risk of Rain Mod
-## A Terraria 1.4 mod for tModLoader
-### Based on Content from Risk of Rain & Risk of Rain 2
+### A Terraria 1.4 mod for tModLoader based on content from Risk of Rain & Risk of Rain 2

 This is the source code for this mod.
 You can download this mod from the tModLoader workshop.